astuff/pacmod_dbc/user_can_protocol.md

 3. This document.

 ## Arbitration Field Ranges ##
 The list below constrains the assignment of arbitration values to specific messages.
-Its purpose is to give increasing priority to the increasing time criticality of associated data.
+Its purpose is to give increasing priority to the increasing time-criticality of associated data.

 1. 0x000-0x07F - System-wide reports (global and component reports meant to be received by all components)
 2. 0x080-0x0FF - System-wide commands (global commands)